antvis/G6/docs/manual/cases/edgeBundling.en.md

 ## Problem
 Though the node-link diagram is intuitive, the severe visual clutter problem still exists when the graph has large amount of data.
 The visual clutter of the node-link diagram mostly moes from the edge crossings and congestion.
 As shown in Figure 1~4, in the traffic networks, the positions of the node often have well-defined geographical meanings, which means the node positions are usually non-editable for reducing the visual clutter.
 Lots of research works focus on the methods to improve the visual clustter on edges, where the Edge Bundling is a widely used way to achieve it.
 The researches about edge bundlings are summarized 「[HERE](https://yuque.antfin-inc.com/shiwu.wyy/go1ec6/znmtuw)」.

-Here goes a example with complicated American airlines data, where the nodes represent the cities with latitute and longitute; the edges represent the airlines:
+Here goes a example with complicated American flights data, where the nodes represent the cities with latitute and longitute; the edges represent the flights:
 ```json
 {
     "nodes": [{